Bilhorod-Dnistrovskyi fortress: Moldavian period

 In 1440 one portion which was neither a wall nor a castle tower was completed.
 This segment is located outside the castle walls very close to the estuary and has remains preserved today.
 Inside the wall, 10 stone cores were inlaid in the wall as a kind of talisman.
 This part of the wall had no practical defensive value.
 For a long time historians and architects could not identify the purpose of it.

 The cores inside the wall were shaped like a tetractys: a figure with ten points that form nine equilateral triangles.
 Possibly this was a magical symbol used in Druidic rituals.
 It is also one of the symbols of Masonic lodges.
-This confirms the view of many historians that the Bilhorod-Dnistrovskyi fortress was built by Freemasons and the incomprehensible portion was made specifically for the tetractys.
-Also, a plate was found in one of the towers, inscribed with: "Master Fedorko finished construction in 1440".
-Master was a name for the head of the Masonic lodge.
+This confirms the view of some historians that the Bilhorod-Dnistrovskyi fortress was built by Freemasons and the incomprehensible portion was made specifically for the tetractys.
+When in one of the towers, a plate was found, inscribed with: "Master Fedorko finished construction in 1440", some jumped to such a conclusion based solely on the grounds of the usage of the word "master".

 Another explanation of Bilhorod's tetractys is much more pragmatic: some claim it is just a variant of a sundial calendar.

 In the second half of the 15th century, the Moldavian principality was marred by a civil war between different factions, and king Bogdan II was murdered in an ambush by his brother Peter III Aaron in 1451.
 In 1457, the throne of Moldavia was captured by Stephen III of Moldavia (son of Bogdan II) with the help of his cousin Vlad the Impaler, prince of Wallachia.
-Since Cetatea Alba was the main defensive center in the southeast of the state, located right on the trade route between Europe and Asia, it was given renewed attention under a new ruler.
+Since Cetatea Albă was the main defensive center in the southeast of the state, located right on the trade route between Europe and Asia, it was given renewed attention under a new ruler.
 The fortress was constructed and reinforced with new stronger walls and a large gate, which then served as the main entrance to the fortress.
 In order to guard it, a permanent garrison was placed.